rmagatti/autoreggol/README.md

-# Neo Env
+# Auto Logger

-Functions for determining the current environment.
+A collection of handy auto logging decorators.

 ## Usage

 ### Installation

-1. `yarn add @neofinancial/neo-autologger`
+1. `yarn add auto-logger`
-2. `import { isDevelopment } from '@neofinancial/neo-autologger';`

 ## Development

 1. Clone this repo
 2. `yarn`
 3. `yarn link`
-4. In the package you want to test in run `yarn link @neofinancial/neo-autologger`
+4. In the package you want to test in run `yarn link auto-logger`
 5. Build package with `yarn build` or turn on watch mode with `yarn watch`

 ## Testing